jollycrouton/ggpo/doc/DeveloperGuide.md

 ### Implementing Remaining Callbacks

 As mentioned previously, there are no optional callbacks in the `GGPOSessionCallbacks` structure.
 They all need to at least `return true`, but the remaining callbacks do not necessarily need to be implemented right away.
 See the comments in `ggponet.h` for more information.

+### Implementing Connection manager
+Before starting ggpo you will have to start a connection for each player and pass this and cache this connection with an id.
+Save this id in the player_id property of the GGPOPlayer instance.
+Create a GGPOConnection instance with implementation of the send_to & receive_from callback methods.
+Pass a void*instance of your connection class.
+This connection class will be passed with the send_to & receive_from as void*self.
+You will be able to typecast the void*self back to your struct/class that you passed.
+This struct/class can contain the cache for all connection id's.
+Example file for an udp connection can be found [here](../src/apps/vectorwar/udp_connection.cpp).

 ### Calling the GGPO Advance and Idle Functions